wet-boew/vocab/src/acr/readme.md

 #### `falsePositive`

-False positive result of an audited item
+Instance of `AccuracyState` - False positive result of an audited item.

 #### `falseNegative`

-False negative result of an audited item
+Instance of `AccuracyState` - False negative result of an audited item

 #### `accurate`

-Accurate result of an audited item
+Instance of `AccuracyState` - Accurate result of an audited item

 ### `AuditReport`